Laufire/js-utils/ReadMe.md

 ## ToDo

+* Improve randomized tests.
+They fail due to chance.

 * Maintain key order in the results.

 * Thinks of the right way to standardize collection.keys.
 It gives string keys for array, which might or might not be preferable.